yaw277/slire/README.md

 ### createSmartMongoRepo

-`createSmartMongoRepo({ collection, mongoClient, scope?, options? }): MongoRepo<T, Scope, Entity>`
+`createSmartMongoRepo({ collection, mongoClient, scope?, traceContext?, options? }): MongoRepo<T, Scope, Entity>`

 Factory function that creates a MongoDB repository instance implementing the SmartRepo interface.
-Takes a MongoDB collection, client, optional scope for filtering, and configuration options for consistency features like timestamps, versioning, and soft delete.
+Takes a MongoDB collection, client, optional scope for filtering, optional trace context for audit logging, and configuration options for consistency features like timestamps, versioning, soft delete, and tracing.
 The function uses TypeScript generics to ensure type safety across all repository operations.
 The returned repository instance provides both the DB-agnostic SmartRepo interface and additional MongoDB-specific helpers (described in the following sections) for advanced operations.

 #### Scope